riadabduragimov/AI/Project1/README.md

 I implemented the N-puzzle solver using the A* algorithm.
 Here's a breakdown of the key tasks:

 - **Heuristic Implementation**: I used the Manhattan distance as the heuristic for the A* algorithm.
 The Manhattan distance calculates the total distance between the current and goal positions of each tile, which guides the search process.
-- **A* Search**: I used A* search to explore all possible states of the puzzle.
+- **Algorithm**: I used A* search to explore all possible states of the puzzle.
 The algorithm selects the most promising states by prioritizing them based on the sum of the moves taken so far and the estimated distance to the goal (heuristic).
 - **State Representation**: I represented the puzzle as a 2D list (grid), where each number corresponds to a tile, and `0` represents the blank space.
 - **Solvability Check**: The program includes a check to determine if the puzzle is solvable.
 This check uses the inversion count method, which examines the number of inversions in the puzzle to determine solvability.
 - **Input/Output Handling**: The puzzle configurations are read from input files, and the solution steps are saved in output files.